 For more information on the Scottish Centre for Island Studies please contact either of the co-chairs of the centre:Dr Kathryn A Burnett at UWS (email@example.com) or Professor Mike Danson, formerly UWS now Heriot-Watt University (firstname.lastname@example.org).
 Please also refer to the related links and further details on this website of our interests and activity.

-UWS colleagues currently involved in SCIS related activity include:
+Colleagues currently involved in core SCIS related activity include:

-- Dr Kathryn A Burnett, (co -Chair) Senior Lecturer, Subject Lead for Broadcast, School of Culture and Creative Industries, University of the West of Scotland.
+- Dr Kathryn A Burnett (co -Chair) Senior Lecturer, Culture and Creativity Hub, School of Media, Culture and Society, University of the West of Scotland.

 - Professor Mike Danson (co -Chair) Professor of Enterprise Policy/Director of PhD Programme School of Management & Languages, Heriot-Watt University.

-- Mr Ray Burnett, Dicuil Institute, Isle of Benbecula, Western Isles, (School of Creative and Cultural Industries Honorary Research Fellow 2010 – 2012); currently School of CCI Research Associate;
+- Mr Ray Burnett, Dicuil Institute, Isle of Benbecula, Western Isles, (School of Creative and Cultural Industries Honorary Research Fellow); Research Associate;

-- Mr Graeme Jeffrey, Reader School of Culture and Creative Industries, University of the West of Scotland.
+- Mr Tony Grace, Senior Lecturer, Culture and Creativity Hub, School of Media, Culture and Society, University of the West of Scotland.

-- Mr David Scott, Lecturer, School of Culture and Creative Industries, University of the West of Scotland.
+- Mr Graeme Jeffrey, Reader, Culture and Creativity Hub, School of Media, Culture and Society, University of the West of Scotland, University of the West of Scotland.

 - Professor Neil Blain, Dept of Film & Media Studies, University of Stirling